agross-linaro/zephyr/boards/arm/v2m_musca/doc/v2m_musca.rst

 Musca supports the v8m security extension, and by default boots to the secure state.

-When building a secure(S)/non-secure(NS application, the S one will have to set the idau/sau and mpc configuration to permit access from the NS, before jumping.
+When building a secure/non-secure application, the secure application will have to set the idau/sau and mpc configuration to permit access from the non-secure application before jumping.

 The following system components are required to be properly configured during the secure firmware: